patrickrgaffney/patgaffney.com/content/blog/2016-09-24-two-shells-one-prompt.md

 All of my bash startup files &mdash; along with a slew of other dotfiles I use &mdash; are in [my dotfiles repository on Github][dotfiles].

+[^zsh-alts]: There are oh-my-zsh alternatives, namely [Prezto][prezto].
+It was actually a fork of oh-my-zsh that was later rewritten to focus on performance.
+But if I am going to *really* buy-in on zsh, I should either hunker down and learn the configurations or stick with oh-my-zsh.

+[^fish]: Anyone who has ever tried to use the [fish shell][fish] can attest to the importance of your daily shell playing-nice with bash.
+This *is* a deal breaker.

+[^trees]: Currently bash 4.4 has no dead tree version.
+So your stuck with reading the release notes for the latest features, like an animal.

+[^c-code]: Commonly referred to as just "C code".

+[^bsd]: Apple uses the BSD utilities, so any BSD system should operate the same.

+[^ls]: All of this is contingent on your terminal being able to display colors, which is the default on most terminals today.

 [^highlight]: This is pretty much impossible to do with bash.
 Zsh has [its own library][zshline] for command line buffers that enables this feature.

 [bash]: http://tiswww.case.edu/php/chet/bash/bashtop.html
 [zsh]: http://zsh.sourceforge.net